isabellekiser/Group1Project2/README.md

 ![image](https://github.com/isabellekiser/Group1Project2/assets/150094078/26000876-d2b6-4d2e-97d6-4d1f8d11a6f5)

 If the extent of vehicle damage correlates with the severity of injuries sustained by occupants, these visualizations could potentially be used to evaluate the effectiveness of vehicle safety features.

-### Manipulations applied to the data set for analysis:
-if any